SchulzLab/JAMI/docs/index.rst

 - CUPID is implemented in Matlab whereas the JAMI implementation makes use of efficient data structures implemented in Java, leading to a drastic improvement in the performance even in a single thread.
 - JAMI implements multi-threaded processing of triplets and thus achieves a further performance gain on multi-core architectures and high-performance computing environments.
+- JAMI can deal with zero expression values (and negative values introduced through pseudocounts in log2-scaled data).
+See `Dealing with zero expression values`_ for details.
 - CUPID requires separate expression and miRNA interaction files as input for every pair of gene.
 In contrast, JAMI accepts a single gene and a single miRNA expression matrix and offers great flexibility with regards to defining the triplets of interest, making it much more convenient to use JAMI in settings where several genes are of interest.
 - The triplet format further allows for splitting the workload conveniently across a distributed compute infrastructure.
 - The use of Matlab requires a license whereas JAMI is completly free to use.